jundalisay/superb/content/en/research/jagor/ph/chapter-08b.md

 ---
+heading: Chapter 8b
 title: "Legaspi in Albay"
 date: 2022-04-04
 image: /covers/travels.jpg
-description: "The traffic between Manilla and Legaspi is at its height between January and October.
+description: "The traffic between Manila and Legaspi is at its height between January and October.
 But during the autumn months, all communication by water ceases"
 linkTitle: "Chapter 8b"
 author: Jagor
 icon: /graphics/flag.png